Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Eastern Star's survivors were landed in Reykjavik on May 12.
 3 of them joined the Norwegian Air Force and 4 joined the Navy, while the rest of the crew travelled to Gourock with a British transport on May 14 with arrival on May 18, then continued to Glasgow.
 The maritime hearings were held there on May 22-1941 with the captain, the 1st engineer, and Able Seaman Stensen appearing.

-Other Norwegian ships in this convoy were D/S Borgfred, M/S Høyanger and M/T Sommerstad (A. Hague has also included Iron Baron - see this external page - but I believe this must have been the British ship by that name).
+Other Norwegian ships in this convoy were D/S Borgfred, M/S Høyanger and M/T Sommerstad (A. Hague has also included Iron Baron - see this external page).
+The external site that I've linked to at the end of this page has more on the battle for this convoy, which lost several ships.
+Again, see also my own page about Convoy OB 318.

 Crew List - No casualties: